dlindqu3/reading-notes/code_401_notes/class_14.md

 ```

 #### Things I want to know more about
-- other libraries besides matplotlib and seaborn
+- other visualization libraries besides matplotlib and seaborn